Esri/arcgis-webpack-plugin/README.md

 [travis-img]: https://img.shields.io/travis/Esri/arcgis-webpack-plugin/master.svg?style=flat-square
 [travis-url]: https://travis-ci.org/Esri/arcgis-webpack-plugin

-Helper plugin for building ArcGIS API for JavaScript applications with webpack.
+Helper plugin for building ArcGIS API for JavaScript applications with webpack to copy assets locally.

 **This version of the plugin is for 4.18 or greater of the [ArcGIS API for JavaScript](https://developers.arcgis.com/javascript/).**